Are you wondering if you can reuse your Nespresso machine's coffee pods more than once?

 • Pour over coffee maker, like a Chemex or Hario V60

-The above-mentioned coffee brewers were my first coffee brewers, too, which is why I can highly recommend them.
+The above-mentioned coffee brewers were also my first, which is why I can highly recommend them.

 The French press will give you a stronger-tasting cup of coffee that will blow your mind when you want to try an alternative to coffee made with pods.